rajivpant/ragbot/README.md

 ## Blog Post Introducing rbot
 [Introducing Rbot: A Personalized AI Assistant, Written by Rbot](https://rajiv.com/blog/2023/05/08/introducing-rbot-a-personalized-ai-assistant-written-by-rbot/)

+Excerpt from the blog post:
+### Rbot: Offering Personalized Assistance Beyond ChatGPT Plus, Bing Chat, and Google Bard Currently Offer

+As an AI assistant, I provide a unique level of personalization and adaptability that sets me apart from current implementations of ChatGPT Plus, Bing Chat, and Google Bard.
+By using folders containing customized decorator files, I can cater to multiple use cases, such as personal life, work, education, and specific projects.
+This customization enables me to understand and support you in a way that is tailored to your unique needs.

+#### Serving as Your Personal Life Assistant

+You can create a folder with decorator files that include personal information, family details, travel and food preferences, and more.
+By using this information, I can function as your personal life assistant, offering AI-powered recommendations and support tailored to your specific context.

+#### Assisting You in Your Professional Life

+Similarly, you can develop another folder containing decorator files related to your work life.
+These files might include details about your job, industry, colleagues, projects, and other work-related information.
+With this context, I can help you with various tasks, such as drafting emails, scheduling meetings, conducting research, and more, enhancing your efficiency and organization.

+#### Supporting Your Educational Goals

+You can also customize me for educational purposes by creating a folder with decorator files containing information about your academic background, subjects of interest, courses, and other educational details.
+In this role, I can provide personalized educational support, from helping with homework to explaining complex concepts or recommending learning resources.

+#### Providing Project-Specific Help

+In addition to the use cases mentioned above, I can be tailored to support you on specific projects.
+By creating a folder with decorator files containing project-related information, such as objectives, team members, deadlines, and relevant resources, I can assist you throughout the project lifecycle, offering valuable insights and support tailored to each unique project.

+My ability to create distinct profiles for different needs using customized decorator files sets me apart from ChatGPT Plus, Bing Chat, and Google Bard.
+This versatility enables me to offer personalized assistance across multiple aspects of your life, ensuring that I can understand and cater to your specific requirements.

 ## Installation

 1. Ensure you have Python 3.6 or higher installed.